-BOYS' GOLF schools are divided into four classes for district and state competition.
+2. BOYS' GOLF schools are divided into four classes for district and state competition.
 This classification is based on grades 9-11 enrollment from September of the year which immediately precedes the classification period.
-Class A will be classified based on a total enrollment of 850 and above.
+Class A will be classified based on a total enrollment of 850 and above will be classified on a 2-year basis, 2025 is the first year of the two-year classification.
+No schools will be added or removed from Class A during this two year period regardless of enrollment.

 Class B, Class C and Class D will be classified using boy only enrollment.
 The top 80 largest schools registered for boys' golf shall be in Class A and Class B. Schools with a combined enrollment of 850 and above will be placed in Class A. The remaining schools will be placed in Class B. The remaining schools registered for boys' golf will be split evenly into Class C and Class D, with the additional school being placed in the lower class.
+Opting Up - a school may opt up one classification.
+The deadline for submitting a request to the NSAA is one week from when classifications are released.
+No team will move up to fill the void made by a school opting up.